isaacnmm/pestpolicy-hugo2XX/content/posts/best-zero-gravity-massage-chairs/index.md

 [Outdoor Rocking Chairs](https://pestpolicy.com/best-outdoor-rocking-chairs/)
 .
 ## Conclusion
-A higher level of endorphin -�The massage will help you cut anxiety and muscle pain and thus increase the levels of endorphin in your body.
+A higher level of endorphin -The massage will help you cut anxiety and muscle pain and thus increase the levels of endorphin in your body.
 - Endorphins will increase your feel-good levels, and therefore you will be happier.
 Improved blood circulation - The roller massage technology will enhance the flow of blood in the back, legs, and thigh muscles.
 This will improve the removal of toxins and uptake of nutrients in your body.
 - Heat Therapy - The chair will offer heat therapy at your waist to reduce abdominal colds and reduce back pain.Notably, heating of the muscles increases their flexibility and elasticity.